seffparker/cpanel-plan-to-cwp/README.md

 >`INSERT packages VALUES ('3', 'besthost_kinder_10GB', '500', '300', '0', '10', '0', '2', '0', '0', '0', '', 'besthost', '');`

 The script can import package file name that contain white-space too.

+The packages are stored in cPanel server at /var/cpanel/packages.
+You can copy required package files to the CWP server.